argonne-lcf/CompPerfWorkshop/10_reduced-precision/TensorFlow/README.md

 				# new line; not used if use_scaled_loss=False
                 scaled_gen_loss = _opts["generator"].get_scaled_loss(loss['generator'])
 ```
-2. Undo the scaling to the grads and apply to the unscaled gradient updates to the model weights
+2. Undo the gradient scaling and apply the unscaled gradient updates to the model weights
 ```python
         # Apply the update to the network (one at a time):
         if use_scaled_loss: